The Role of the Airway

 There are two areas where modern human airways get restricted, the nose and the throat.
 The mechanics, effects, and treatment for restoring airway flow through these two areas are very different.

 Mouth breathing causes serious health problems.
 It prevents the nose from warming, filtering, and moistening the air that strikes the back of the throat.
-It prevents nitric oxide from getting to the lungs.
-It leads to poor upper respiratory health.
-In obligate mouth breathers, palate expansion with a removeable appliance worn most of the time for a few months can make the nasal cavity wide enough to allow normal nasal airway flow and thereby cure mouth breathing, as described in the file PALATE EXPANSION under the tab TREATMENTS.
+It prevents nitric oxide from the sinuses from getting to the lungs, where it is needed to dilate the vessels.
+It prevents glymphatic drainage through the cribiform plate, where 15-30% of glymphatic drainage occurs.
+Obligate mouth breathers need an adequate nasal airway pasage so they can use it.
+In some obligate mouth breathers, nasal surgery may be necessary to restore the nasal airway passage.
+In others, palate expansion with a removeable appliance worn most of the time for a few months can make the nasal cavity wide enough to allow normal nasal airway flow, as described in PALATE EXPANSION under the tab TREATMENTS.

 One researcher concluded, "When we examine cephalometric landmarks in individuals affected by mongolism and achondroplasia, we see that respiratory function has been protected by different kinds of facial adaptation in each group.
 The adaptive changes in mongoloids have been described earlier as very localized effects on parts of the skull that spare the respiratory passages but reduce the size of the olfactory and masticatory components.
 In achondroplastics nasal airway volume is protected in spite of the mid-face deficiency and the increased cranial base flexure by an adaptive counter-clockwise rotation of the palatal plane.
 The biologic problem of respiratory survival is solved by a shortened palate in one group and by downward or counter-clockwise palatal tipping in the other."